brege/plex-letterboxd/README.md

   rating: true
 ```

-Notes: This tool is read‑only to Plex.
+Note: This tool is read‑only to Plex.

 ---